 There are many different laws applying to sexual abuse cases in California and the law has continued to change in the direction of empowering survivors of sexual abuse.
 It is important for survivors of sexual abuse at VWPW to contact an experienced law firm so that you can understand your legal rights.
 Your time to file a claim may be extremely limited and, because your eligibility must be carefully reviewed, we encourage you to bring your case to the attention of our team as soon as possible.

 Levy Konigsberg can evaluate your potential claim and your eligibility to take legal action during a FREE and confidential consultation.

-Our firm is a leader in litigating claims involving women who were sexually abused while they were incarcerated in jails and prisons.
+Levy Konigsberg represents hundreds of women who were sexually abused in prisons and jails.
 Prison staff who sexually abused female inmates and the Department of Corrections must be held accountable for this systematic and outrageous abuse of power.
 We are available to discuss how we can help you fight for the compensation you deserve.
 Contact us to get started.